mdaquin/EGNN/Readme.md

 The dataset is derived from the study by the Pascale et al. (2024)  [[1]](#1) and Pascale et al. (2023)[[3]](#3), which explores the orbital ordering (OO) patterns in KBF<sub>3</sub> perovskites, where B represents transition metals such as Sc, Ti, Fe, and Co.

 The research employs quantum mechanical methods, specifically a Gaussian-type basis set with the B3LYP hybrid functional in the CRYSTAL17 code, to analyze the partial occupancy of the t<sub>2</sub>g *d* orbitals in these materials.

 By modeling a 40-atom supercell, the study identifies 162 distinct classes of equivalent OO configurations for each fluoroperovskite.

 The findings indicate that the energy differences among these configurations are minimal, ranging from 1 to 2 millielectronvolts per formula unit, suggesting that multiple configurations may coexist at room and even low temperatures.

 Additionally, a linear model of 10 parameters considering the relative orbital order in adjacent sites effectively reproduces the energy hierarchy (MAE of 92 micro E<sub>h</sub>, 3% of range: 0 - 3233) within the full set of configurations, implying its potential applicability for studying OO in larger supercells.

 The dataset contains the following sheets:

-    "geometry" Sheet outlines the relationship between the crystallographic structure of the perovskites and a set of reduced parameters used to describe it.
+ 1. The **geometry** Sheet outlines the relationship between the crystallographic structure of the perovskites and a set of reduced parameters used to describe it.

-    "data_by_metal" Sheet provides:
+ 1. The **data_by_metal** Sheet provides:
-        Optimized geometries,
+    * Optimized geometries,
-        Energy values, and
+    * Energy values, and
-        Orbital occupations (represented as color codes) for the 162 irreducible configurations of the t₂g electrons for each of the four metals (Sc, Ti, Fe, and Cr).
+    * Orbital occupations (represented as color codes) for the 162 irreducible configurations of the t₂g electrons for each of the four metals (Sc, Ti, Fe, and Cr).

-    "alldata" Sheet compiles the data from the other sheets and includes an additional quadrupolar component for each metal, resulting in a comprehensive and correlated dataset of 648 entries.
+ 1. The **alldata** Sheet compiles the data from the other sheets and includes an additional quadrupolar component for each metal, resulting in a comprehensive and correlated dataset of 648 entries.

 Detailed explanations of the dataset, its generation, and its implications can be found in the associated research articles and supplementary materials [[1]](#1) and [[3]](#3).